Indoc-Research/RS_repos_analysis/README.md

 **F**

 A global, unique and persistent identifier is achieved, amon others, by either having a GitHub release or a published PyPI package (pip installable).
-To this end, we computed the percentage of (primarily Python) repos that feature in the PyPI dataset and the percentage of repos that have at least one release.
+We computed the percentage of repos that have Python listed as the main language and that feature in the PyPI dataset.
+And we computed the percentage of repos that have at least one GitHub release.

 ![alt text](./figures/pip_v_releases.png)

 **A**

 The software can always be downloaded from GitHub using https thus granting adherence to A1.
-However, the metadata is not necessarily independent from the software (A2).
+However, the metadata is not necessarily independent of the software (A2).

 **I**

-The interoperability is highly dependednt on the filed the software is developed for, as it should "exchanges data in a way that meets domain-relevant community standards." [[3]](#3)
+The interoperability is highly dependent on the filed the software is developed for, as it should "exchanges data in a way that meets domain-relevant community standards." [[3]](#3)

 **R**

-The sofware should be usable and reusable.
+The software should be usable and reusable.
 To investigate this point, we computed the percentage of repos, with a permissive licence.

 ![alt text](./figures/license_pie.png)